Harishanan/Machine-Learning-HPC-/README.md

 # 1. System Design And Architecture

-***Design the architecture, integrating 14 ASUS CS-8 motherboards and single-board computers.
-Provide critical reflections on the chosen design.***

 Before commencing the project design process, a comprehensive file containing all specifications was compiled.
 This file proved invaluable throughout the project, aiding in power and cooling calculations and enhancing our understanding of the system.
 [Specification of all the components can be found here!](hardware.md)

 Initially, a design concept was developed, featuring two cases where motherboards were stacked vertically, each housing five motherboards.
 These motherboards would be powered by a 750W Power Supply Unit (PSU).
 Additionally, this design would be connected to a Single Board Computer (SBC), serving as the head node.
 Figure 1 illustrates the initial design idea.